hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - SSL certificate matches the requested site but will be signed by the Cisco Umbrella certificate authority (CA)
     - CA not trusted by browser $\to$ an error page may be displayed
     - avoid these error pages, install the <span style="color: #bb6600;">Cisco Umbrella root certificate</span> into browser
+  - Umbrella Roaming
+    - a cloud-delivered security service for Cisco's next-generation firewall
+    - protect employees even when they are off the VPN
+    - ensure that assets are secure from malicious links on and off the corporate network
+  - wildcards and destination list: asterisk (`*`) not supported for wildcard

 - AppDynamics